carriegrossman/goveri_prototype_usability_test_tool/README.md

 * [General info](#general-info)

 ## General info
-The Goveri Prototype Usability Tool is a tool to automate usability testing of an app prototype designed to support social and political acitivism
+Welcome to the Goveri Prototype Tool.
+The Goveri Prototype Usability Tool is a tool to automate usability testing of an app prototype designed to support social and political acitivism.
+Please use the app as you normally would for a few minutes, then complete the survey below.
+Thank you for helping us build the one-stop-shop for social and political activism!